sogaiu/ts-clojure/README.md

 Testing and development bits for [tree-sitter-clojure](https://github.com/sogaiu/tree-sitter-clojure)

-This repository houses bits to aid in performing tests on real-world Clojure code along with some associated instructions.
+Bits to aid in performing tests on real-world Clojure code along with some associated instructions.

 See [here](doc/background.md) for some background.

-## One-time (Mostly) Setup

-There is some one-time (mostly) setup necessary before tests can be executed.
-This includes:

-* Verifying / installing prerequisites
-* Ensure this repository is available
-* Verifying tree-sitter setup
-* Ensure tree-sitter-clojure is available
-* Fetching source code samples
-* Tweaking ts-clojure's settings

-Consider working with this repository in a new user account.
-This is not required, but you might want to read near the end of the document for potential consequences of not doing so.

-### Prerequisites
+## Prerequisites

 The prerequisites are what you typically need to work with tree-sitter, with the exception of Babashka which is used for task